zippy/p2p-shipyard/docs/getting-to-know-tauri.md

 ## Mobile

-The default tauri app can be built only for desktop apps.
+After the initial set up and scaffolding, the initial tauri app can only be built for desktop apps.
 To enable mobile support, there is a bit more work that needs to be done.

 ### Android